 - To complete approximately 2 hours of pre-course work prior to attending the course.

-- From September 2021, all in-house and public virtual lead auditor training courses will be run over six days.
+- All blended and virtual lead auditor training courses (in-house or public) will be run over six days.
 Five days to cover the course content and a two-hour exam held on the sixth day.
 During the course, your trainer will liaise with you to agree the timing of the exam.

 Your future development